ethereum/ethereum-org-website/README.md

 4. Add personal GitHub API token (free)

-> To build project locally, an API token for GitHub is required to load repo data:
->
+This is required to run the project locally, as we use the GitHub API to fetch repository data for many projects.

+> - [Follow these instructions](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token) to create a personal GitHub API token
+>   - When selecting scopes in step 7, leave everything unchecked (the data we fetch doesn't require any [scope](https://docs.github.com/en/developers/apps/scopes-for-oauth-apps#available-scopes))
 > - In local repo root directory: Make a copy of `.env.example` and name it `.env`
-> - Navigate to [GitHub Token Settings](https://github.com/settings/tokens) (Settings > Developer settings > Personal access tokens)
-> - Click "Generate new token" in top right
-> - Name it anything, _leave everything unchecked_, then click "Generate token" at the bottom
-> - Copy/paste new API token in `.env`
+> - Copy & paste your new GitHub API token in `.env`

 ```
 // .env Example:
 GITHUB_TOKEN_READ_ONLY_DEV=48f84de812090000demo00000000697cf6e6a059
 ```

+### Make awesome changes!

-5. Create new branch for your changes
+1. Create new branch for your changes

 ```
 $ git checkout -b new_branch_name
 ```

-6. Start developing!
+2. Start developing!

 ```
 $ yarn start